CoverTheWeb/Trees-Hate-You-Demo-Mods/README.md

-You need BepInEx to use this
+You need FatEx to use this
 https://github.com/BepInEx/BepInEx/releases